Security for agents that take action

 - -Deterministic behavior

-- -Code review catches most bugs
+- -Code review catches implementation bugs

 - -Input validation at known boundaries

-- -Static RBAC works
+- -Static RBAC can be enough

 AI agent security